Chargebackhit API Reference

 Enroll MID batch

-The method allows enrolling a batch of MIDs, streamlining the process of registering multiple merchants or card acceptor IDs.
+This method allows enrolling a batch of MIDs, streamlining the process of registering multiple merchants or card acceptor IDs.

 header Parameters